 But the facts cannot not be ignored, and because of CCHR’s dogged pursuit of psychiatry’s false “chemical imbalance” claims, some in the psychiatric community finally are coming clean about these fraudulent scientific claims.

 Not long ago Allen Frances, a psychiatrist and former DSM-IV Task Force Chairman, admitted “There are no objective tests in psychiatry—no X-ray, laboratory or exam finding that says definitively that someone does or does not have a mental disorder….
 There is no definition of mental disorder.
 It’s bull…I mean you just can’t define it.”

-To add credence to CCHR’s work and Frances’s revelations, the director of the National Institute of Mental Health (NIMH), Thomas Insel, last year openly criticized the latest version of the APA’s Diagnostic and Statistical Manual of Mental Disorders, DSM-5, saying, “The weakness is its lack of validity.
+To add credence to CCHR’s work and Frances’s revelations, the director of the National Institute of Mental Health (NIMH), Thomas Insel, finally admitted in his open criticism of the APA’s Diagnostic and Statistical Manual of Mental Disorders, “The weakness is its lack of validity.
 Unlike our definitions of ischemic heart disease, lymphoma, or AIDS, the DSM diagnoses are based on a consensus about clusters of clinical symptoms, not any objective laboratory measure.”
 Insel concluded, “Patients with mental disorders deserve better.”

 Even Columbia University psychiatrist and the Chairman of the DSM-III, Dr. Robert Spitzer, does not dispute the subjective nature of psychiatric diagnosing and has stated, “No biological markers have been identified” for any alleged psychiatric disorder.
 The NIMH supports this statement through its website, which lists all of the alleged mental disorders, admitting that science does not know the cause of any.